 I had just alluded to there being a future between us, and he’d gone right along with it.
 God, what was I getting myself into?

-We passed from pastureland to cornfield.
-This spring, Texas had seen more rain than usual, and already the swaying sea of stalks were so tall I couldn’t see over them.
+We fell quiet as we passed from pastureland to cornfield.
+This spring, Texas had seen more rain than usual, and the swaying stalks were already tall enough that I couldn’t see over them.
 An echo of Jakob’s voice from earlier ghosted through my mind.
 “We’re coming in to get you.”
 From the sound of it, it would have taken an army to stop him.

 He’d come for Gran and me, risking open confrontation with The Jokers, and by consequence, The Bandits.
 Last night, he’d done nothing to dispel the rumors about us.
-Afterward, he’d followed me home to make sure I was safe, apologized for being a jerk, and then kissed me breathless.
-And now, when it seemed like a rival gang might be targeting me, he didn’t dump me in some shithole safe house, but brought me home to his parents.
+Afterward, he’d followed me home to make sure I was safe, apologized for being a jerk, and then kissed me like he wanted to consume me.
+Now, when it seemed like a rival gang might be targeting me, he didn’t dump me in some shithole safe house but brought me home to his parents.

-I could have been reading into things, but it was looking more and more like whatever was happening between us wasn’t just some casual thing for Jakob.
+I could have been reading into things, but it was looking more and more like whatever was happening between us wasn’t just some casual thing for Jakob either.

 I turned back to Jakob.
-He’d changed out of his leathers before we left, and now he was in a pair of dark jeans and a black t-shirt that hugged his upper body.
+He’d changed out of his leathers before we left, and now he wore a pair of dark jeans and a black t-shirt that clung to him like a second skin.
 His Kings jacket was in the backseat.
 I had no doubt that he would pull it on the second we got out of the car.
-Good.
-If anyone tasked with watching me saw it, it might give them pause.
+Despite the way I’d taunted him about his need to always wear it, I was happy he’d brought it.
+If anyone tasked with watching me saw The Kings’ emblem stitched into the back of it, it might give them pause.

 “Enjoying the view?” he drawled.
 He’d felt me watching him.